 (ii) The Request for Services Contract Approval (RSCA) form (see Army Regulation (AR) 70-13), or the acquisition plan, acquisition strategy, or memorandum for file satisfies the requirement in 5107.503(e)(i).

-(iii) RSCA policy for requiring activities is available at AR 70-13, sections 2-2 and 2-9, and at the Office of the Assistant Secretary of the Army (Manpower and Reserve Affairs) (ASA M&RA) website under ASA M&RA Resources and Service Contract Requirement Approval.
+(iii) RSCA policy for requiring activities is available at AR 70-13, sections 2-2 and 2-9, and at the Office of the Assistant Secretary of the Army (Manpower and Reserve Affairs) (ASA M&RA) website under ASA M&RA Resources, Total Force Management/Manpower Mixand Request for Service Contract Approval Form.

 Subpart 5107.90 – Independent Government Estimates